Grand Canyon Education (NASDAQ:LOPE) Releases Q4 2022 Earnings Guidance

-Grand Canyon Education (NASDAQ:LOPE – Get Rating) last released its quarterly earnings data on Wednesday, May 4th.
-The company reported $1.72 EPS for the quarter, beating analysts’ consensus estimates of $1.70 by $0.02.
-The business had revenue of $244.13 million for the quarter, compared to the consensus estimate of $241.78 million.
-Grand Canyon Education had a return on equity of 20.81% and a net margin of 26.59%.
-The business’s revenue for the quarter was up 3.1% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.72 EPS.
-Sell-side analysts forecast that Grand Canyon Education will post 5.82 EPS for the current fiscal year.

-In other news, insider Kathy J. Claypatch sold 800 shares of the firm’s stock in a transaction that occurred on Friday, March 11th.
-The stock was sold at an average price of $92.16, for a total value of $73,728.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-1.30% of the stock is owned by company insiders.
+In related news, insider Kathy J. Claypatch sold 800 shares of the stock in a transaction dated Friday, March 11th.
+The stock was sold at an average price of $92.16, for a total transaction of $73,728.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+1.30% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Invesco Ltd. boosted its holdings in Grand Canyon Education by 1.0% in the fourth quarter.
-Invesco Ltd. now owns 101,787 shares of the company’s stock valued at $8,723,000 after acquiring an additional 960 shares during the last quarter.
-Millennium Management LLC lifted its stake in shares of Grand Canyon Education by 45.3% in the fourth quarter.
-Millennium Management LLC now owns 79,368 shares of the company’s stock worth $6,803,000 after acquiring an additional 24,742 shares in the last quarter.
+Institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. increased its stake in shares of Grand Canyon Education by 1.3% during the first quarter.
+BlackRock Inc. now owns 3,374,021 shares of the company’s stock valued at $327,650,000 after purchasing an additional 43,876 shares in the last quarter.
+State Street Corp raised its stake in Grand Canyon Education by 3.9% during the first quarter.
+State Street Corp now owns 1,090,321 shares of the company’s stock valued at $105,881,000 after buying an additional 41,102 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. acquired a new position in shares of Grand Canyon Education in the fourth quarter worth about $2,914,000.
-HighTower Advisors LLC increased its holdings in Grand Canyon Education by 38.2% in the first quarter.
-HighTower Advisors LLC now owns 13,507 shares of the company’s stock valued at $1,307,000 after buying an additional 3,737 shares during the last quarter.
-Finally, Marshall Wace LLP bought a new stake in Grand Canyon Education in the fourth quarter valued at about $1,001,000.
-91.04% of the stock is owned by hedge funds and other institutional investors.
+Inc. bought a new stake in Grand Canyon Education in the fourth quarter worth $2,914,000.
+Invesco Ltd. grew its stake in shares of Grand Canyon Education by 32.6% in the first quarter.
+Invesco Ltd. now owns 135,016 shares of the company’s stock worth $13,111,000 after acquiring an additional 33,229 shares during the last quarter.
+Finally, Millennium Management LLC increased its holdings in shares of Grand Canyon Education by 45.3% during the fourth quarter.
+Millennium Management LLC now owns 79,368 shares of the company’s stock valued at $6,803,000 after acquiring an additional 24,742 shares in the last quarter.
+91.04% of the stock is currently owned by institutional investors and hedge funds.

 Grand Canyon Education Company Profile (Get Rating)